cvle/relay-wasted-render/README.md

 # Relay wasted rerender

-This is a repo with minimal code to show case an issue within Relay.
+This is a repo with minimal code to showcase an issue within Relay.

 ## What issue